Hard Drive Making Noise?

 These 2.5-inch drives use a thin parking ramp that fails under minor impact.
 The heads dislodge and bond to the platter surface (stiction), producing a rhythmic beeping as the spindle motor stalls against the friction.
 Found inside Seagate Backup Plus Slim, Expansion Portable, and LaCie Mobile Drive enclosures.

-Recovery requires opening the drive in a ULPA-filtered clean bench, freeing the stuck heads, and imaging with a donor head stack assembly.
+Recovery requires opening the drive in a ULPA-filtered clean bench and freeing the stuck heads.
+If the original heads are undamaged after unsticking, they can be reused for imaging; if head contact caused surface wear, a donor head stack assembly is required.

 Toshiba MQ Series